The-Marcy-Lab-School/marcy-curriculum-docs/mod-x-ds-a/1-intro-to-dsa.md

 console.log('ari' in ages); // true — O(1) average existence check
 ```

-Internally, a hash map runs your key through a **hash function** that converts it into a number, and uses that number as a shortcut directly to the value's location — similar in spirit to how an array uses an index, except *you* don't have to know the index.
+Rather than inserting values in insertion order, a hash map runs your key through a **hash function** that converts the key into its index.
+Then, the address can be calculated using the same arithmetic as Arrays.
+The difference is that *you* don't have to know the index.
 The hash function computes it for you from the key itself.

+However, as a result Hash maps lose the ability to look up values by insertion order.

 ![Hashmaps use a hashing function to calculate the index based on the key.](./img/hashmap-memory.png)